emina-mahmutbegovic/tic-tac-toe/README.md

 ```
 {
   "input": {
-    "gameId": "someGameId", //_id parameter which was returned by createGame mutation
+    "gameId": "someGameId", #_id parameter which was returned by createGame mutation
-    "playerName2": "string2" // must differ from playerName1, otherwise, mutation throws an error
+    "playerName2": "string2" # must differ from playerName1, otherwise, mutation throws an error
   }
 }
 ```

 ### Make move
-// Used for making the game move.
+Used for making the game move.
 Saves game.
 Publishes latest game to the 'GAMES' topic.
 Returnes game object after the move.

 Query
 ```